thomasleveil/b3-plugin-votemapbf3/README.rst

 1.2.1
   - Fixes bug where more than 10 vote options would not be sorted correctly before being displayed.
 See https://github.com/courgette/b3-plugin-votemapbf3/issues/1

+1.2.2
+  - Fixes bug preventing the plugin to load with B3 1.8.2

 Contrib
 -------